IshLovesLucy/tech-challenge-pk/README.md

 ## Highlights

-- **Folders:** Everything's organized so the app can grow.
+- **Folders:** Everything's organized so the app can grow, made use of 'Separation of Concerns' software principle.
-- **CSS:** Used some cool tricks to keep the design consistent and easy to change.
+- **CSS:** Used CSS vars and naming convention borrowed from prokeep.com site to keep the design consistent and easy to change.
 BEM naming convention.
 - **JSDoc:** Added notes in the code to help anyone who reads it later.
-- **Helpful Tools:** Made checking emails into easy-to-use utils.
+- **Helpful Tools:** Made checking emails into easy-to-use util file
-- **Design:** Flexed some design muscles.
+- **Design:** Flexed some design muscle
-- **Lighthouse:** Included Wave and Lighthouse [scores](https://github.com/IshLovesLucy/tech-challenge-pk/blob/main/scores-lh-ax.png), and made use for semantic markup for ally
+- **Lighthouse:** Included Wave and Lighthouse [scores](https://github.com/IshLovesLucy/tech-challenge-pk/blob/main/scores-lh-ax.png), and used semantic markup for A11y (accessibility)

 ## Running the Project